 South Africa Women’s Trip Recap | Part 1: The Women

 Eight women.
 Three US states.
-Ages 58 to 82.
+Mix of ages over 50.
 Some knew each other, some had never met.
 All of them showed up open, game, and ready — and what unfolded over 10 days was one of those trips I’ll be talking about for years.

 I want to share this in two parts — first the women and what happened between us, then the places, the wine, and the wildlife.
-Because honestly, the women always are the trip.
-The destination is the backdrop.
+Because honestly, the trip is not just the destination but the people and personalities on it.

 The Travelers

-I knew everyone coming in — they came from different corners of my personal and professional life, some from prior Wonder Well trips, some from local women’s travel meetups I’ve hosted where they’d already become friends, a few who knew each other through work.
+I knew everyone coming in, but not everyone knew each other.
+The women came from different corners of my personal and professional life, some from prior trips I’ve hosted, some from local women’s travel meetups I’ve held, a few who knew each other through work.
 Three were married, the others divorced or widowed.
-Some retired, some still working full-time at places like Microsoft and Bank of America.
-Most from the Philadelphia area, one from outside DC, one from Houston.
+Some retired, some still working full-time.
+Most from the Philadelphia area, others from Maryland and Houston.

-One thing I find consistently remarkable on these Wonder Well Travel small-group women’s trips is how quickly women connect across very different life paths.
+One thing I always find remarkable on these trips is how quickly women connect across very different life paths.
 When we got together for dinner that first night in Cape Town, there was no formal kickoff, no orientation, no “go around and introduce yourselves.”
-I had sent brief bios by email before we left, and once we landed the getting-to-know-each-other just unfolded naturally, the way it does in any good social setting.
-By the end of the trip, someone observed that it had all happened so organically — and that that was perfect.
+I had sent brief bios by email before we arrived, and once we landed the getting-to-know-each-other just unfolded naturally.
+By the end of the trip, someone said it had all happened very organically — and that that was perfect.

-Those discussions reminded me of a conversation I find myself having on every trip: I design these experiences not as a retreat, not as a workshop, not as a structured program to work through life challenges.
-Just a genuinely fun trip to a wondrous place — a chance to step away from the things dragging you down, or even just the everyday routine, and in doing so, with a group of women both similar and different from you, something quietly life-changing happens.
+I intentionally design these trips not as a retreat, not as a workshop, not as a structured program to work through life challenges.
+Just a genuinely fun trip to a wondrous place — a chance to step away from the things dragging you down, or even just the everyday routine.
+And in doing so, with women both similar and different from you, your perspective changes.
 You come home happier, stronger, more confident, and more yourself.
 Not because we scheduled it.
 Because travel — the right kind, with the right people — just does that.

-The walls come down fast when you’re navigating a new city together, sharing a meal you didn’t expect to love, finding yourself halfway up a cliff in a strong coastal wind with nowhere to go but forward — or coming almost face to face with a female lioness in the dark, with nothing between us and her but the calm reassurance of our expert guide.
+The walls come down fast when you’re finding yourself halfway up a cliff in a strong coastal wind with nowhere to go but forward — or coming almost face to face with a female lioness in the dark, with nothing between us and her but the calm reassurance of our expert guide.

 One Woman’s Triumph